 Buckshot Magazine has published A Many Splendored Thing.
 Learn what it takes to be a goddess of love in the 21st century.

 The Grass is Always Greener appears in the Strange Economics anthology.
 Reed thought his failure was just a lack of talent and a bad economy.
 Then he learned someone had stolen his future away.
 But how?
 Why?
 And can he get it back?
 Available from Amazon as ebook and in paperback.

 •Backstage With the Hypothetical Dead is now out from On the Premises.
 Working backstage on community theater is not a convenient place to see a ghost.
 Or was it a ghost?

 •Philosophy and Fairy Tales is my short-story collection, available from Smashwords, Barnes & Noble, iTunes, Sony as well as other sites. .
 It includes Red Moon Rising, Jack Be Nimble, Learning Curve (somewhat edited) and a heavily reworked, much-improved version of Original Synergy.
 I’ve dedicated a separate page to the book here.

 •No Good Deed Goes Unpunished pits Al Soares, the Wandering Jew against a killer called The Bad Samaritan.
 It’s on Crimson Streets.

 •Signs and Hortense is in the Eldritch Embraces anthology of Lovecraftian romance.
 In a world where worship of the Old Ones is the mainstream religion, a repressed young woman waits impatiently for the End Times to come … and sees signs of Nyarlathotep in the Publix produce section.
-Available from Smashwords or Amazon.
+Available from Amazon.

 •My supernatural murder mystery, Kernel of Truth, is live at Kzine.
 When a senator is murdered, the obvious villain is a crazed ecoterrorist.
 A powerful corporation would like the case closed fast.
 Can a security chief and a homicide cop unearth the real story?